davidlamt/davidltran.com/src/posts/log-function-entry-exit-c/index.md

 Make sure these macros, or something similar, are available in the compiler you are utilizing.

 However, using these macros within instrumentation functions results in the information always pointing to the instrumentation function.
-We were fine with the file name and line number being inconsistent, but we needed the correct function names for productive debugging sessions.
+We were fine with the file name and line number being inconsistent, but we at least needed the correct function names for productive debugging sessions.

-I will show how we successfully retrieved the function name in the next section.
+I will show you how we successfully retrieved the function name in the next section.

 ## Multiple Platforms